Backup158/DarktideBetterDescriptionsUwuify/docs/README.md

 [TypeError: 'module' object is not callable]
 ```

-The uwuipy version I developed this on is v0.1.7 which I installed through pip.
-This one only runs with ```from uwuipy import uwuipy```, where the module and class name are the same and calling the class just works out.
+The uwuipy version I developed this on is v0.1.10, which can be called with `from uwupiy import uwuipy` and `from uwupiy import Uwuipy`

-The latest version on GitHub is v0.1.9, which specifies ```from uwuipy import Uwuify``` and lets you change the power in the constructor with an 8th argument.
-I have a version in a branch which accounts for this, so use that one instead.
+uwuipy v0.1.7 and below can only use `from uwupiy import uwuipy`.
+My code uses `from uwupiy import Uwuipy` and modifies the power by passing an 8th argument through the constructor, which requires v0.1.9 and above.
+Note that v0.1.9 can only use `from uwupiy import Uwuipy`.

-If this doesn't work, open up an issue and/or try to fix it yourself.
+If this doesn't work, open up an issue.
 The relevant lines are 1 and 216.

 # Known Issues